EU Parliament grills Facebook's Zuckerberg over data mining, election meddling

 "Would you accept that today Facebook is not a platform for all ideas that is operated impartially?" said Farage.
 "I'm not someone who calls for legislation on the international stage, but I'm starting to think that we need a social media bill of rights.

 Zuckerberg insisted that hate speech, terror and violence have "no place on our services."
-He added that his company is is creating artificial intelligence tools to identify, for example, almost all the content from ISIS.
-He also noted that Facebook is getting better at identifying bullying and possibilities of self harm.
+He added that his team is is creating artificial intelligence tools to identify, for example, almost all the content from ISIS.
+He also said Facebook is getting better at identifying bullying and possibilities of self harm.

-"We'll never be perfect," Zuckerberg said in his response to the group.
+"We'll never be perfect," Zuckerberg said.
 "Our adversaries, especially on the election side -- the people trying to interfere -- will have access to the same AI tools that we will.
 So it's an arms race, and we'll constantly be working to stay ahead."

-By the end of the hearing, some European politicians complained that Zuckerberg had not answered their questions.
-"I asked you six yes-and-no questions, and I got not a single answer," Verhofstadt said.
-Zuckerberg paused and then responded, "I'll make sure we follow up and get you answers to those."
+Zuckerberg ended the session telling Parliament, "I want to be sensitive to time because we are 15 minutes over."

+But members of Parliament didn't care about time limits.
+And now they're going to have to wait for answers.

 Rebuilding trust

-Zuckerberg clearly still has a lot of convincing to do.
-So far, he's added new privacy controls that let people clear their web and app histories from Facebook, and he's promised that the 10,000 curators the company is hiring this year will clean up the fake news, hate speech and other objectionable content found on the social network.
+So far, Zuckerberg's added new privacy controls that let people clear their web and app histories from Facebook, and he's promised that the 10,000 curators the company is hiring this year will clean up fake news, hate speech and other objectionable content found on the social network.

-Facebook's CEO told EU lawmakers Tuesday that the company will be adding 3,000 workers across 12 European cities as it doubles down in its fight against online abuse, hate speech and election interference.
-That hiring spree echoes Facebook's efforts in the US, where the social network promised to hire 10,000 new security and content moderation staffers by the end of 2018.
+Facebook's chief also told EU lawmakers Tuesday that the company will add 3,000 workers across 12 European cities this year to help in its fight against online abuse, hate speech and election interference.

-Zuckerberg has said the hiring cost is necessary to address concerns that bad actors in Russia had used Facebook to spread propaganda and misinformation during the 2016 US presidential election.
+Zuckerberg has said the hiring is needed to address concerns that bad actors in Russia had used Facebook to spread propaganda and misinformation during the 2016 US presidential election.

 When he introduced a new dating feature for Facebook at the company's annual F8 developer conference last month, he was quick to add that it had been designed with "privacy and safety in mind from the beginning."